leesh-1/AutoGillespie/README.md

 # AutoGillespie
 A sample implementation of the AutoGillespie program, redesigned specifically for readability.
 No copyright.

 Run first the Hopf_Main file, which chemically simulates a bifurcated system undergoing a Hopf bifurcation.
-This will allow the users to get a grasp of what the code does.
-The sample AutoGillespie code, implemented for 2D polynomial systems, is segmented into individual files to allow for easy reading and editing.

-The "MSc Thesis (Chemical Integration of ODEs)" file contains an original document which also motivates, and designes, a general AutoGillespie Algorithm.
-(As the name suggests, it is the Masters Thesis of the author of AutoGillespie)
+This succinctly illustrates the action of the code by providing stochastic time series data of the deterministic system.
+Base parameters have been chosen to induce a quick termination of the simulation.
+The "MSc Thesis (Chemical Integration of ODEs)" file contains an original document which motivates and designes the general AutoGillespie Algorithm.